 All you need is a blender and popsicle moulds, which can be bought pretty cheaply, I got mine on sale, they only cost £2 or so.
 There are some nice ones on Amazon, which come in different shapes and colours.
 And prices too.
 Supermarkets may also sell some good ones in summer time, especially if they have clearance before the Autumn season starts.

 If you only want to use mangoes, how about some refreshing Mango lassi recipe?
 Also made with 3 ingredients, and also very yummy.
+These ones use dairy though, but they are super creamy and refreshing.
 So, which is your favourite summer treat?

 - 1 large mango